Papers of Albert Victor Alexander

 Appraisal Information

-Duplicates and items already held in other collections were removed
+Duplicates and items already held in other collections have been removed

 Accruals